 What are the main Illuminati symbols in popular culture?

-Eye-in-pyramid (originally Christian), triangle (generic occult), owl (often Bohemian Club), 666 (Christian eschatology), checkered pattern (Masonic), pyramid with missing capstone (US Great Seal).
+Eye-in-pyramid (originally Christian, attached later); the Roc-A-Fella "throwing diamond" gesture popularized by Jay-Z; single-eye covering poses; 666 horned-hand gestures; checkerboard patterns (Masonic); pyramid with missing capstone (US Great Seal); various triangle staging in music videos and award-show performances.
 The actual historical Bavarian Illuminati symbols — Owl of Minerva, point in circle — are rarely invoked.

 Are celebrities in the Illuminati?

-No credible documentary evidence of celebrity membership in any organization using the historical Bavarian name.
-Celebrity-Illuminati framings draw on symbolic analysis of music videos, performances, and social media imagery.
-Whether that constitutes membership evidence or shared pop-culture iconography is contested.
+Allegations have circulated since the mid-2000s — focused particularly on Jay-Z, Beyoncé, Kanye West, Katy Perry, and Travis Scott.
+No credible documentary evidence of membership in any organization using the historical Bavarian name.
+Framings draw on symbolic analysis of music videos (Beyoncé's 2013 Super Bowl, Jay-Z's "Run This Town," Katy Perry's "Dark Horse"), award-show performances, and events like Travis Scott's November 5, 2021 Astroworld.
+Whether this constitutes membership evidence or shared pop-culture iconography is contested.